Conspiracy Charge: Definition, Examples, and Sentence

 What Is The Sentence For A Conspiracy Charge?

 A crime is usually either a felony or a misdemeanor.
 A misdemeanor like driving under the influence or possessing drugs carries light sentences.
-A felony like murder or kidnapping, on the other hand, carries heavy sentences.
+A felony like murder or kidnapping carries heavy sentences.
 A conspiracy charge is a wobbler, meaning it can be a felony or misdemeanor, depending on the circumstance.
 It generally depends on the kind of crime the conspirators were planning.

 If they were conspiring to commit a murder, then it’s a felony.
 If the conspirators were planning to get drugs from a dealer, then it’s a misdemeanor.
 In short, the conspiracy charges sentences vary greatly.